New & Used Toyota Venza: In Depth

 Shopping for a new Toyota Venza?
 MSRP: $27,850 - $39,020

 GET A FREE PRICE QUOTE

-The Toyota Venza is a mid-size five-door vehicle that lands somewhere between the crossover, wagon and hatchback segments.
-It's both spacious and utilitarian while offering car-like ride quality and fuel economy.
-It competes with a variety of vehicles, from taller options like the Ford Edge to similarly shaped cars like the Subaru Outback.
+The Toyota Venza is a mid-size five-door hatchback that has aspects of a crossover, hatchback, and a wagon.
+It’s functional and roomy, while offering a car-like ride and fuel efficiency.
+It competes with the Subaru Outback and Ford Edge.

 We've driven Venza in several variants and, although it's a practical package in many respects, it's hard to get excited about this vehicle—mainly because the driving experience is as bland, if not more so, than the bread-and-butter Camry sedan on which it's based.
 The Venza can corner quite well but doesn't inspire you to drive it quickly.
 Passenger comfort is clearly the priority, and the five-seat Venza delivers this.
 With a tall roofline, there's plenty of space to sprawl out in front or in back, and seats fold forward to expand cargo space.
 But there are a few disappointments; the interior is loaded with hard-plastic trim and the sloped back window cuts into cargo space; there's also more road noise in the Venza than most other vehicles with which you'd compare it.